Box Office

 What to prepare for the audition:

-***Please note this opportunity is different from our School for the Arts Fall & Winter JR Musical sessions where students register and all who register are cast – acceptance into this production is audition based***
+***please note this opportunity is different from our Fall & Winter JR Musical sessions where students register and all who register are cast – acceptance into this production is audition based***

 Auditions

-• All people auditioning will be asked to fill out an audition information sheet for the auditions.
-If possible, print the form out in advance, complete it, and bring it with you to the audition – this will make your check-in process go much faster.
-If you are unable to complete the form and print it in advance, please arrive 30 minutes before the start of the audition to complete your form.
+• All people auditioning will be asked to fill out an audition information sheet.
+We prefer you fill in the form in advance, print it, and bring it with you to the audition – this will make your check in process go much faster.
+If you don’t have access to a printer, you may complete the form before the start of your audition.

 IMPORTANT INFORMATION